Skip to main content

 Tax savings from the $16,100 standard deduction

-Your marginal rate is the tax on your last dollar earned.
-Your effective rate is the average tax rate across all your income.
-Only income in the highest bracket is taxed at the marginal rate.
+Your marginal rate is the tax on your last dollar of ordinary income.
+Your effective rate is the average tax across all income, including payroll taxes in this view.

 10% bracket